nim-lang/Nim/doc/manual.md

 generator.
 It receives a format string that determines how the variable or proc is declared in the generated code.

-For variables, $1 in the format string represents the type of the variable and $2 is the name of the variable.
+For variables, $1 in the format string represents the type of the variable,
+$2 is the name of the variable, and each appearance of $# represents $1/$2/... respectively according to its position.

 The following Nim code: